Get a New Grain: Quinoa

 Additional Notes: Quinoa is unique in that it’s a “complete protein.”
 What that means, exactly, is that it contains all seven essential amino acids in correct proportion for our bodies to use effectively, just like it does the proteins in meat or eggs.
 It is native to South America and was the major source of protein for the ancient Incans.

-(For more information on whole grains, see Gotta Get Your Grains.
-Also check out the other grains in our Get a New Grain series.)
+(For more information on whole grains, see Gotta Get Your Grains.)

 Curry Quinoa Cakes

-These cakes are crispy and flavorful and delightful as a light meal on their own, or as an innovative finger food.
+These quinoa cakes are crispy and flavorful and delightful as a light meal on their own, or as an innovative appetizer.
 Serve them with our Curry Dipping Sauce.

 1/2 cup water